orcasound/orcanode-monitor/docs/Design.md

    d.
 Download the 2nd most recent .ts file listed in the manifest (the most recent one may not be accessible
       yet) and analyze the stream to find the standard deviation of audio, to detect unintelligible streams.

+5. Enumerate the orcanodes known by OrcaHello by fetching "https://aifororcasdetections2.azurewebsites.net/api/hydrophones" and update the internal list of nodes.

 The following state will be stored per orcanode:

   * **DisplayName**: The human-readable name to display on the web page.
 This name is derived from the names obtained from Dataplicity and live.orcasound.net.

+  * **OrcasoundFeedId**: The unique ID used by live.orcasound.net.

   * **OrcasoundName**: The human-readable name used by live.orcasound.net.